 I am a licensed therapist and author of More Than a Conqueror: A Christian Kid’s Guide to Winning the War on Worry.
 I currently provide online therapy to women and moms living in Connecticut (you can learn more about that here).

-My husband and I have been married for 24 years and have two children: a teenage daughter and a young adult son.
+My husband and I have been married for 25 years and have two children.
 I know first-hand the exhilarating highs and hand-wringing lows of parenting.
 I also understand the importance of having support along the way.
 There is no higher calling than that of a parent.

-I believe it is essential for parents to have a basic understanding of child development in general as well as insights into the personalities that make each of their children unique.
+I believe it is helpful for parents to have a basic understanding of child development and temperament as well as insights into the personalities that make each of their children unique.
 This information allows parents to tailor interventions and expectations appropriately.
 It also facilitates deep and meaningful connection.

 A healthy parent-child relationship is one that is built upon connection.
 This is achieved through affirmation, quality (and quantity!) time, and an exploration of mutual interests.
 This foundational connection is the backbone for effective discipleship and discipline.

 Most often, parenting is viewed as a job solely focused on discipline.
 But for the Christian parent, the job is so much more.
 Sharing the hope of Jesus in kid-friendly ways, living out the gospel message in every day life, and creating a culture of discipleship gives children a solid foundation upon which they can build their faith.

 I believe that discipline has two components: training and correction.
 Training involves proactive teaching, mentoring, and modeling of the Fruits of the Spirit.
 For Christian parents, correction is not about punishment, but rather focuses on the heart of the child, repentance, and restoration.